hxjdjkzfh/MultiCloneApp/README.md

 2. Redirect file system access to the isolated environment
 3. Manage environment lifecycle through a background service
 4. Proxy app launches to load the proper environment

+## Recent Implementation Progress

+As of April 2025:

+- ✅ Completed virtualization core components migration to core package
+- ✅ Implemented CloneEnvironment for virtual environment management
+- ✅ Created ClonedAppInstaller for handling app installation and updates
+- ✅ Enhanced VirtualAppEngine to use the new installer
+- ✅ Improved CloneProxyActivity with proper environment setup
+- ✅ Added VirtualAppManager for app lifecycle management
+- ✅ Created VirtualizationService for background operations
+- ✅ Updated repository methods for consistency

 ## Building from Source